Right to sit: Brazil

 In Brazil, Article 199 of the Consolidation of Labor Laws mandates the placement of seats that assure a worker's right posture, capable of avoiding uncomfortable or forceful positions, whenever the task demands the worker to be seated.
 This same article has a single paragraph stating, furthermore, that when a worker performs a task standing, seats will be made available during the existing resting periods.

 Brazil ratified the International Labour Organization's Hygiene (Commerce and Offices) Convention, 1964 on 24 March 1969.

 Bulgaria

 Bulgaria ratified the International Labour Organization's Hygiene (Commerce and Offices) Convention, 1964 on 29 March 1965.

+Cameroon

+Cameroon's right to sit law states that "There shall be provided suitable seats for the use of workers whose work is carried while sitting continuously or intermittently."
+The law was passed in 1984.

 Canada

-At least six of the ten Canadian provinces have passed right to sit legislation; British Columbia, Manitoba, New Brunswick, Newfoundland and Labrador, Ontario, and Quebec.
-Quebec's legislation was later revoked.
+There is no right to sit provision under Canadian federal law.
+At least nine of the ten Canadian provinces and two of the three territories have passed right to sit legislation at some point: Alberta, British Columbia, Manitoba, New Brunswick, Newfoundland and Labrador, Nova Scotia, Ontario, Northwest Territories, Nunavut, Quebec, and Saskatchewan.

+Right to sit laws have been repealed in Alberta, British Columbia, New Brunswick and Quebec.
+Right to sit laws are active in the provinces of Newfoundland and Labrador and Saskatchewan.
+Nunavut and Northwest Territories both have active right to sit laws.

+Alberta

+Alberta's Factories Act of 1922 granted suitable seating to female workers.
+The act was replaced by the Factories Act of 1942, which also contains a suitable seating provision for female workers. the 1942 act was replaced by the Factories Act of 1955, which contained no suitable seating provision.

 British Columbia

 British Columbia's Factories Act, 1966, provided that if an Inspector can determine that "the whole or a substantial portion of the work upon which female employees are engaged in a factory can be efficiently performed while such employees are seated, the employer shall, forthwith upon being required to do so by the Inspector in writing, provide such seats as may be directed by the Inspector."
+The Factories Act was repealed and replaced by the Workplace Act in 1985, which contained no suitable seating provisions.